New York Times-bestselling and award-winning thriller author

 Behind the Publishing Scenes

-Life from both sides of the publishing desk: as a nonfiction book editor and as an award-wining bestselling novelist (plus a few things in between), featuring breakfast with Pat Conroy, lunch with Giada de Laurentiis, dinner with Helena Bonham-Carter, and a cup of coffee spilled by Jackie Onassis.
+Life from both sides of the publishing desk: as a nonfiction book editor and as an award-winning bestselling novelist (plus a few things in between), featuring breakfast with Pat Conroy, lunch with Giada de Laurentiis, dinner with Helena Bonham-Carter, and a cup of coffee spilled by Jackie Onassis.

 Books by Chris Pavone